jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

 * *You can read more at [the following adress](https://docs.micropython.org/en/v1.20.0/esp32/tutorial/intro.html#deploying-the-firmware)*
 * Install `esptool` with `python -m pip install esptool` (be careful, some other repos have very outdated versions)
 * Connect your watch via USB to your computer.
 Make sure to use a proper wire that allows data and not only a charging cable.
-* Find out which port the watch is using (when in doubt, usethe Thonny method)
+* Find out which port the watch is using (when in doubt, use the Thonny method)
 * `python -m esptool --port /dev/ttyACM0 erase_flash`
 * `python -m esptool --port /dev/ttyACM0 --chip esp32 write_flash -z 0x1000 ./firmware/firmware.bin`